 To illustrate the procedures, here is a sample dataset of 10 persons with Full Name in the Cell range B5:B14.

 Now, let us follow the methods below to sort the names by their last names.

-1. Use Find & Replace Feature to Extract and Sort by Last Name
+1. Using Find & Replace Feature in Excel to Extract and Sort by Last Name

 In this first method, we will use the Find & Replace feature of Excel to split and sort the last names from the dataset.
 To do the task, follow the steps below.

 - First, copy column B by pressing Ctrl + C on your keyboard and paste it to column C by pressing Ctrl + V.

 - Then, select column C and press Ctrl+H to open the Find and Replace dialogue box.

 - Here, put an Asterisk (*) following a space in the Find what box.